amalad/ANN_Assignment/README.md

 #Dataset:

-The dataset used for this purpose can be downloaded from this link : http://www.cs.cmu.edu/afs/cs.cmu.edu/project/theo-8/faceimages/faces_4.tar.Z
+The dataset can be downloaded from this link : http://www.cs.cmu.edu/afs/cs.cmu.edu/project/theo-8/faceimages/faces_4.tar.Z

 The link for the training and testing lists for each task can be found here: http://www.cs.cmu.edu/afs/cs.cmu.edu/project/theo-8/faceimages/trainset/